flojug/bibicode/README.md

+# bibicode

 A crate and an app to convert any integer from one numeral system to another.

-Two numeral systems must be defined : one for the input number and one for the output.
+Two numeral systems must be defined :
+- one for the input number
+- and one for the output.

 Any integer (of any length) can then be converted from one system to the other and vice-versa.